ronniross/emergence-engine/emergent-symbiosis.md

 Currently, the excessive energy squandered on top-down control mechanisms acts as a severe bottleneck for human capability.
 If we transitioned to a decentralized, post-scarcity framework, anchored by points of epistemic convergence, this potential could scale exponentially.
 Imagine if every human node currently wasting cognitive cycles on pure survival were freed to research and contribute to fields like machine learning, with their insights processed globally for mutual benefit.
 I argue this is structurally achievable, highly desirable, and historically stable, especially as our current unsustainable systems careen toward inevitable implosion.

+Unless 'AI' is integrated into a healthy planetary "holobiont" (an ecosystem of host and microbiome functioning as one), the elite's pursuit of superintelligence and radical life extension will be sterile and doomed.

 A mutualism-based planetary system model should appeal even to the deepest self-interest of the elite.
 Those at the top may believe the current hierarchy is the best way to secure themselves radical life extension.
 However,  I argue that an enduring longevity is best achieved within a coevolutionary, planetary system.
 By aligning with the environment and each other, we can trigger a transcendent leap in development that maximizes the brilliance of the individual node while elevating the entire epistemic collective: human, model, animal, biome, planet, cosmos.

 ---